 The fuel gauge indicates the fuel level.
-When reading this gauge remember:
+When reading this gauge remember...

-- The gauge accuracy varies with the attitude of the boat in the water (trim or list). - The fuel pickup tube inside the gas tank is not capable of withdrawing all of the fuel from the tank.
+- the accuracy varies with the attitude of your boat in the water (trim or list). - the fuel pickup tube is not capable of withdrawing all of the fuel from the tank.
 For these reasons never operate your boat at very low fuel levels.